On this page

 Create an app at the IDV vendor

-After your IDV vendor provides this information, you can create the IdP integration in your org.
+After creating the app with your IDV vendor, you can create the IdP integration in your org.

 Note: Your IDV vendor might have other configuration settings.
-Refer to your IDV vendor's documentation for more information about other configuration settings.
+Refer to their documentation for more information about other configuration settings.

 Create the IDV vendor in Okta